-Application for admission is available on-line at www.goldenwestcollege. edu.
-Questions regarding admission procedures will be handled by staff in the Answer Center, the Call Center, as well as staff in the Enrollment Center, all located in the Administration Building.
+Application for admission is available online at www.goldenwestcollege. edu.
+Questions regarding admission procedures will be handled by staff in the Answer Center, the Call Center, as well as staff in Admissions & Records, all located in the Student Services Center,